cucumber/docs/content/gherkin/spoken-languages.md

 - Add your language's keywords to [gherkin-languages.json](https://github.com/cucumber/cucumber/blob/master/gherkin/gherkin-languages.json)
 - Commit and push your changes - then send a [pull request](https://help.github.com/articles/using-pull-requests/).

 That's it!
-When a new release of gherkin is made you can specify in a <code># language: xx</code> header in your feature files.
+When a new release of gherkin is made you can specify in a `# language: xx` header in your feature files.

 ## Adding examples for a new language